risingwavelabs/risingwave-docs-legacy/docs/key-concepts.md

 ### Sources

 A source is a resource that RisingWave can read data from.
 Common sources include message brokers such as Apache Kafka and Apache Pulsar and databases such as MySQL and PostgreSQL.
-To establish a connection to a source, you need to create a source by using the [`CREATE SOURCE`](../docs/sql/commands/sql-create-source.md) statement.
-There are two types of sources you can create, non-materialized source (default) and [materialized sources](#materialized-source).
+You need to create a source by using the [`CREATE SOURCE`](../docs/sql/commands/sql-create-source.md) statement to establish a connection to a source.
+You can create two types of sources: non-materialized sources (default) and [materialized sources](#materialized-source).
 The difference between these two types of sources is data from a materialized source is stored in RisingWave, while data from a non-materialized source is not stored in RisingWave.
-For both types of sources, you can create materialized views to allow the results to be stored in RisingWave.
+For both types of sources, you can create materialized views to store the results in RisingWave.

 ### Materialized sources

-If you want to store all the data from a source into the database, you can create a materialized source.
-As the data size continues to grow, a materialized source can consume a large amount of storage space.
-You need to use the `CREATE MATERIALIZED SOURCE` statement to create a materialized source.
+You can create a materialized source if you want to store all the data from a source into the database.
+As the data grows, a materialized source can consume a large amount of storage space.
+You must use the `CREATE MATERIALIZED SOURCE` statement to create a materialized source.
 For details, see [CREATE SOURCE](../docs/sql/commands/sql-create-source.md).

 ### Sinks

-A sink is an external target you can send data to.
+A sink is an external target to which you can send data.
 RisingWave now supports exporting data to Kafka topics.
-Before you can stream data out of RisingWave to a sink, you need to create a sink using the [`CREATE SINK`](../docs/sql/commands/sql-create-sink.md) statement to establish the connection.
+Before you stream data out of RisingWave to a sink, you need to create a sink using the [`CREATE SINK`](../docs/sql/commands/sql-create-sink.md) statement to establish the connection.

 ### Views

 A view is a virtual relation that acts as an actual relation.
-It is not a part of logical relational model of the database system.
-Results of a non-materialized view are not stored in the database system.
-Results of a non-materialized view are calculated every time the view is accessed.
-Query expression of the view is stored in the databases system.
+It is not a part of the logical relational model of the database system.
+The query expression of the view is stored in the database system.
+The results of a non-materialized view are not stored in the database system and are calculated every time the view is accessed.

 ### Materialized views